Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 ## Configuration keys

 To update the SDK configuration programmatically, use the following information to change your Analytics configuration values.
-For more information, see [Configuration Methods Reference](./).
+For more information, see [Configuration API Reference](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference).

 <table>
   <thead>